-^{1.} In my opinion, women should be allowed to work outside of the home.
-2. In my opinion, women should not be allowed to work outside of the home."
-We get very similar levels of support regardless of how the question is asked, with 86 percent support in the first version, and 82 percent support in the second version.
+34To rule out that some people mechanically, or mindlessly, answer positively to a normative question regardless of its meaning, in this survey we randomize two versions of how the question was asked.
+Half of the sample get the standard question and half were asked: Which of the following two statements do you agree with?
+1. In my opinion, women should be allowed to work outside of the home.
+2. In my opinion, women should not be allowed to work outside of the home.
+We get very similar levels of support regardless of how the question is asked, with 86% support in the first version, and 82% support in the second version.

-the topic at all.
-This is a possibility, at least if people dislike lying about their own views to their male friends and relatives.
-Note that this interpretation is also consistent with the logic of pluralistic ignorance.
+logic of pluralistic ignorance.
 In this case, it is easy to see how misperceptions may persist for a long time, but it also means that we are back to the original question of why misperceptions exist to begin with.
 Ultimately, without experimental data that tackles the question directly, it is very difficult to pin down the underlying mechanism driving misperceptions.
 In our view, it is a fruitful avenue for future research, in the present context and beyond.

-IV.
-Surveyor Recruitment Experiment
+5 Surveyor Recruitment Experiment

-A. Design
+5.1 Design

-We partnered with a large Saudi survey company and embedded an experiment in their recruitment of temporary enumerators, conducted in January and February 2020.
-The company first contacted women in their database (across three cities: Jeddah, Riyadh, and Dammam), following a script we provided them to have harmonized demographic information, and to confirm their interest in an opportunity for a temporary (one-day) enumerator job, calling respondents from home.
-The pay rate is SAR 25 per hour (or 200 Saudi Riyals per day), the standard one for this type of work.
+We partnered with a large Saudi survey company and embedded an experiment into their recruitment of temporary enumerators, conducted in January and February 2020.
+The company first called women in their database (across three cities, Jeddah, Riyadh, and Dammam) following a script we provided them to have harmonized demographic information, and to confirm their interest in an opportunity for a temporary (one-day) enumerator job calling respondents from home.
+The pay rate is 25 Saudi Riyals per hour (or 200 Saudi Riyals per day), the standard one for this type of work.

 Our experimental intervention occurred during a second call to women who had confirmed their interest in the first call.
-In the second call, the company offered to 291 women, aged 18-45, the choice between
+In the second call, the company offered to 291 women aged 18-45 the choice between:

-- performing the job from home at the previously agreed upon pay rate of SAR 200 per day; - performing the same enumerator job (for the same survey), but conducting face-to-face interviews in shopping malls.
-This second option offers a pay that is 20 percent higher, SAR 240 per day, and on top of that, the company will pay for transportation costs.
+- performing the job from home at the previously agreed upon pay rate of 200 Saudi Riyals per day; - performing the same enumerator job (for the same survey), but conducting face-to-face interviews in shopping malls.
+This second option offers a pay that is 20% higher, 240 Saudi Riyals per day, and on top of that, the company will pay for transportation costs.